anhdat/MyNotes/Practical Vim.md

 ## 3. Insert Mode

 ### Tip 13.
 Make Corrections Instantly from Insert Mode

+The touch typist can type by feel
+We can use some chords to correct our errors without leaving insert mode

+    <C-h> Delete 1 character to the left
+    <C-w> Delete 1 word to the left
+    <C-u> Delete to the begining

 ### Tip 14.
 Get Back to Normal Mode

+Switching mode should be natural.
+With keyboard binding, changing to normal mode by pressing <Esc>
+could be easy.
+We can also press <C-[>
+Insert Normal Mode could be interesting: when in Normal mode, pressing <C-o> brings you to Insert Normal Mode, which you can fire off a single command, after that we are brought back to Insert mode automatically.
+The auther have a pretty nice use of this: <C-o>zz will redraw the sreen makes the current editing line be center of the screen.
+Neat!
+Sadly Sublime Text's Vintageous doesn't support this.
+I should find and write a macro for this.

 ### Tip 15.
 Paste from a Register Without Leaving Insert Mode

+<C-r> will allow us to access editor's register.
+With a following number, it will type out the
+character from register.
+0 is the last.
+Vintageous also don't support this.

+### Tip 16.
+Do Back-of-the-Envelope Calculation in Place

+Register in vim can also execute a vim script then return the value.
+<C-r>=8*2 in Insert mode will add 16 in current editing line.

 ### Tip 17.
 Insert Unusual Characters by Character Code.

+<C-v> following a 3-digit number or enclose it in a curly bracket.

 ### Tip 18.
 Insert Unusual Character by Digraph

+<C-k> allows us to enter some special character by typing some easy combination.
+Like ?I for ¿, in Mac, we can use the special character pop over also.

 ### Tip 19.
 Overwrite Existing Text with Replace Mode

+Enter Replace mode with `R`.

 ## 4. Visual Mode
 ## 5. Command-Line Mode